 We have agreed with Capital Maritime & Trading Corp. ("Capital Maritime") that, upon the completion of this offering, we will use approximately \$60.0 million of the net proceeds from this offering to purchase common units from Capital Maritime at a price per unit equal to the per unit offering price (net of underwriting discount) of the common units in this offering.
 The common units so purchased from Capital Maritime will be canceled and will no longer be considered outstanding.
 Capital Maritime expects to use the net proceeds it receives from this repurchase to partially fund its newbuilding installment payments for the Dropdown Vessels (as described below).
 Capital Maritime is our affiliate and, as sole member of our general partner, controls the appointment of three of the eight members of our board of directors.
 Capital Maritime is controlled by the Marinakis family, including Evangelos M. Marinakis, our chairman, which prior to giving effect to this offering and the expected repurchase of common units from Capital Maritime may be deemed to beneficially own a 27.1% interest in us through its beneficial ownership of common units and Class B Units through, amongst others, Capital Maritime.
 The expected repurchase is an arm's-length transaction that was discussed and unanimously approved by each of the conflicts committee of our board of directors and our entire board of directors.
-Following the completion of this offering and the repurchase of common units from Capital Maritime (assuming a total of 15,000,000 common units are sold in the offering (not including any potential common units sold should the underwriters exercise their overallotment option) and 5,950,610 common units are repurchased), Capital Maritime may be deemed to beneficially own a 14.9% interest in us through its beneficial ownership of common units and Class B Units, and the Marinakis family may be deemed to beneficially own an 18.7% interest in us through its beneficial ownership of common units and Class B Units through, amongst others,
+Following the completion of this offering and the repurchase of common units from Capital Maritime (assuming a total of 15,000,000 common units are repurchased), Capital Maritime and the language of the confliction of the language of the language of the confliction of the language of the language of the confliction of the language of the language of the language of language of the language of language of the language of language of

+Capital Maritime may be deemed to beneficially own a Marinakis family may be deemed to beneficially own a amongst others, Capital Maritime.